alrex-dev/frontend-assessment-magento-alrex/readme.md

 Introduction
 ---
 This test project is for the "Frontend skills" assessment for MindArc.
 This contains solutions for the 2 given exercises.
-And, a bunos question to explain why the result of `('b' + 'a' + + 'a' + 'a').toLowerCase()` is `banana`.
+And, a bonus question to explain why the result of `('b' + 'a' + + 'a' + 'a').toLowerCase()` is `banana`.

 ##### Exercise 1
 Build a responsive and fluid page based on the given designs or mockup.